Collective Action — rights and strategies forged in America — cannot be barred by Arkansas. We’ll be seeing you.

 We Have History Here

 As originally named, the Arkansas Public Employees Union, Local 965, was founded Aug.
 3, 1962, in Fayetteville, Arkansas.
 According to its charter dated Jan.
-1. 1966, it represented all public employees in nine counties in Northwest and north central Arkansas.
+1. 1966, the APEU represented all public employees in nine counties in Northwest and north central Arkansas.

 From the beginning, most 965 members were U of A employees.
 By affiliating in January 2020 with the Arkansas Education Association/National Education Association, Local 965 UA-Fayetteville Education Association comprises UA System workers at all levels in this city.